bsmithlea/email-merge/README.md

 # email-merge
 PHP component for handling email templates with placeholder tokens.
 The email templates are assumed to be user-editable.
 Creating a new template requires declaring the set of allowable placeholder tokens.
-An exception will be thrown the token text contains something that looks like a token which is not recognized.
+An exception will be thrown if the token text contains something that looks like a token which is not recognized.

 ```php
 // Define allowed token names